spiffe/spire-tutorials/k8s/oidc-vault/README.md

    ```

-# Part 3: Configure Vault server
+# Part 3: Configure the Vault Server

-After configuring an A Record for the OIDC discovery document endpoint, continue with configuring the Vault server.
+After configuring an A Record for the OIDC Discovery document endpoint, continue with configuring the Vault Server.

-## Create the config file and run the Vault server
+## Create the Config File and Run the Vault Server

 First, let's create a simple config file for our local Vault server.

 1. Create a file on your local computer called `config.hcl` (you can find the file [here](./vault/config.hcl)).
-Here we define that the vault server will listen on our local interface 127.0.0.1 port 8200.
-We'll disable TLS for simplicity (don't do this on production) and set a default `file` backend
+Here we define that the Vault Server will listen on our local interface 127.0.0.1 at port 8200.
+We'll disable TLS for simplicity (don't do this on a Production environment) and set a default `file` backend :

    ``` console
    listener "tcp" {